• Home

 by Dannelle

 Talking to Tweens without Being Preachy?
 Raising kids is one of the most important and less envied tasks for any parent.
 They quickly change and grow in a short period of time and sometimes we, the parents, become exasperated to keep up with these changes.
 They become tweens in the blink of an eye.
 Are we ready for these sudden changes?
 Talking to Tweens without Being Preachy Your child might come home from school every day and blurts out everything that happened here but one fine day you saw that after his return he is not his usual self.
 Not anything scary but didn’t exactly behave the way he used to.
 You get tense and asked him all that happened in the school and probably even asked him, “Why are you not telling me like before?” and he replied coldly “I dunno.”
 The changes are sudden and will strike you like lightning.
 This is the time when you speak to your tween on various issues but never sound preachy otherwise he will lose interest and speak less with you.
-It is generally … [Read more...]
+It … [Read more...]

 Filed Under: Educational, Parenting Tagged With: parenting, talking to tweens